The Risks of Cohabitation

 The Causes of Cohabitation

-The contraceptive/divorce revolution has undercut the a younger generation’s faith in marriage: About 37% of young adults say “marriage has not worked out for most people they know,” (Wilcox 2010).
-The contraceptive/divorce revolution’s bitter fruit is
+The contraceptive/divorce revolution has undercut the younger generation’s faith in marriage: About 37% of young adults say “marriage has not worked out for most people they know,” (Wilcox 2010).
+The contraceptive/divorce revolution’s bitter fruit is the cohabitation epidemic.

 The Harmful Effects of Cohabitation on Relationships